DiscordForge/DiscordForge/README.md

 When you install DiscordForge into your client, there is a bootstrapper that loads the actual DiscordForge modloader into Discord.
 This means that instead of reinstalling the modloader every time there is an update, you can just update it and restart Discord.
 It's that simple to update DiscordForge.

 # How can I get it?
-Currently, DiscordForge is in a non-usable state.
-When it comes out, this line will be removed.

 Here are the steps to install DiscordForge:
 * Get [git](https://git-scm.com/)
 * Get [node](https://nodejs.org/)